artluai/spoolcast/RENDER_RULES.md

 1. go to repo root
 2. confirm Node 22
+3. confirm scene manifest and frame folders exist for every chunk
-3. regenerate preview data if upstream changed
+4. regenerate preview data if upstream changed
-4. run the render from the repo root
+5. run the render from the repo root

 The exact render command can vary, but it must:
 - use the current composition entry